Table of Contents

 5 – Your Budget

 Before you decide upon a theme, be sure about what you need and your budget.
-If what you need from a theme is a simple design and you don’t want much customization ability then you should go for a free theme.
-Also, if you can code your way around to customize the theme even more and are confident that you won’t be needing much of support from the theme provider then you should go for a free theme.
+Free themes are good if what you need from a theme is a simple design and you don’t want much customization ability.
+Also, if you can code your way around to customize the theme even more and are confident that you won’t be needing much of support from the theme provider then you may consider a free theme.
 Free themes are the perfect choice for WordPress beginners.

 But if you require a unique look and more customization options and you can pay a little then you should definitely go for a premium theme.
 Given the features and functionalities and the services they provide in terms of upgrades and support, the amount paid for a theme will be well worth it.
-Sometimes the premium plugins come bundled with many premium plugins and page builders that can save you hundreds of dollars.
+Sometimes the premium themes come bundled with many premium plugins and page builders that can save you hundreds of dollars.

 6 – Optimized for SEO

 Search Engine Optimization is the making your website visible in the search engine.
 As far as making money from the website goes, one cannot pay any less attention to SEO than to the design and the content.
-So always look in the description of the theme whether it is SEO optimized.
+So always look in the description of the theme whether it is search engine optimized.

-When they say that the theme has SEO optimized it means that they follow the right coding, the theme is optimized for speed, has social media integration, good website structure with well-structured navigation, internal links, and content, and has a schema markup.
+When they say that the theme is optimized for the search engines it means that they follow the right coding, the theme is optimized for speed, has social media integration, good website structure with well-structured navigation, internal links, and content, and has a schema markup.

 Like every other added functionality to WordPress, there are certain plugins that facilitate the SEO of the website.
 The theme should be compatible with the plugin that you are using so that it does not generate any conflicts later on.